 Bokor was a seasoned radio journalist who had a reputation for nailing scoops and getting the job done.
 As Wayne Land of Fort Saskatchewan — Alberta’s best-known lay pastor — put it, “Thomm Bokor is passionate about his calling.”
 Thank God.While we were broadcast this new information, my mind raced back to my days at the Canadian Broadcasting Corporation [CBC].
 They’d be gathering in a boardroom, nursing their lattes, having a group discussion on how to cover this.
 I kid you not.
 It felt good to kick their butts in.
 Same with the other media outlets.

-CHED Radio broke the story of the four Mountie deaths.
+CHED broke the story of the four Mountie deaths.

 Shortly after, came an RCMP news release with confirmation that four Mounties had been shot and killed and that the shooter had taken his own life.
-Whoever read the news release was standing in front of the Detachment with a pile of microphones in his face.
+The officer who read the news release was standing in front of the Mayerthorpe Detachment with a pile of microphones in his face.

-It was either this news conference, or another one, can’t remember … but CHED went live with it.
+It was either this news conference or another one, can’t remember … but CHED went live with the news.
 That’s the beauty of a local station compared to one in a bureaucrat-laden, taxpayer-funded network.
-The brass at CHED decided, this was important to our audience … so let’s go live.
+The brass at CHED decided this was important to our audience … so let’s go live.

-I held up my cell phone at the newser and that’s how CHED got the “real-time” audio.
+I held up my cell phone at the newser and that’s how we got the ‘real-time’ audio.
 A TV cameraman was ticked because the cell had interfered with his cordless mike, leaving his audio with an annoying buzzing sound.
-I said, “That’s an act of God, because God listens to CHED.”
+I said, “That’s an act of God because God listens to CHED.”

 Around that time, I said to an officer inside the Detachment, wouldn’t it be a good idea to lower your flag out front to half-mast?
 He went, ‘oops.’
 I tipped off the TV guys they’d be lowering the flag and suggested they might want the footage.
 So they got ready.
-A few minutes later someone came out with keys and tried to open the box, located at the bottom of the flag pole, so they could lower the flag.
+A few minutes later someone came out with keys and tried to open the box, located at the bottom of the flag pole so the flag could be lowered.
 Oops again.
 Wrong keys.
 The man had to go back inside and get the right ones.
-Eventually the flag was lowered to half mast.
+Eventually, the flag was lowered to half-mast.
 TV cameras caught all the action.